 Optimizing Signal Integrity while Minimizing Noise

 As commercial aircraft handles more data for flight operations, in-flight electronics must also deliver greater levels of passenger connectivity.
-By: Michael Coon, Field Application Engineer, Aerospace
+By: Michael Coon, Industry Specialist in Aerospace Engineering

 With renewed interest in how and when air travelers can use personal electronic devices (PEDs), EMI control deserves a new look.
 In-flight entertainment systems are more than movies – air travel is a matter of having your office in the sky.
 The use of PEDs pose a threat to critical flight electronics, both through radiated and conducted EMI.
 In-flight entertainment cabling can be thought of as laying an antenna through the cockpit.
 As with any antenna, the cabling can be both a source and receiver of emissions.
 IFE systems and PEDs must fall into the frequency spectrum from 2.4 GHz to 5 GHz, which is a “dead zone” – also called the Boeing notch – for flight electronics.
 Normal LAN wireless can operate safely without interference in these operating frequencies.